PSLmodels/taxdata/README.md

 Note that the stage2 linear program that generates the weights file is very long-running, taking five or more hours depending on your computer's CPU speed.
-We are considering options for speeding up this stage2 work, but for the time being your can execute `make puf-files` and `make cps-files` in separate terminal windows to have the two stage2 linear programs run in parallel.
+We are considering options for speeding up this stage2 work, but for the time being you can execute `make puf-files` and `make cps-files` in separate terminal windows to have the two stage2 linear programs run in parallel.
 If you try this, be sure to wait a bit until the `make puf-files` starts on stage2 before running